Best Crypto Lending Rates 2025

 Risks: DeFi Lending

 • A decentralized exchange can be exploited.
 Yup, much like its CeFi counterpart—albeit with a twist.
 Because a DeFi lending platform relies on underlying code to function, that very code is a target for hackers.
-This means a hacker could cause wanton destruction across an entire platform rather than limit the damage to an individual account.
 The biggest DeFi protocols are time-tested and invest in smart contract audits, so don’t get too wound up about this.
 But it’s important to remember that whenever you connect your wallet to a new service, you could be at risk if someone exploits the contract.

 • Rug pulls are a thing.
 When you deposit crypto into a lending smart contract, how do you know what’s really going on in the code?
 Is there a way for the developers to remove the funds at will, never to be seen again?
-It can happen: Meerkat Finance ($31 million) and Uranium Finance ($50 million) are two examples of DeFi projects that were drained of user funds, both mysteries the crypto community is still trying to solve.
+It can happen: Meerkat Finance ($31 million) and Uranium Finance ($50 million) are two examples of DeFi projects that were drained of user funds.
 Generally, it’s safer to lend on established DeFi lending platforms with well-audited code, such as Aave or Compound.

 If you want to mitigate risk, consider reading our guide on the best crypto research tools for traders.